 iii) disability.
-Is there a definition of disability at the national level and how does it compare with the concept adopted by the Court of Justice of the European Union in Case C-13/05, Chacón Navas, Paragraph 43, according to which "the concept of 'disability' must be understood as referring to a limitation which results in particular from physical, mental or psychological impairments and which hinders the participation of the person concerned in professional life"?
+Is there a definition of disability at the national level and how does it compare with the concept adopted by the Court of Justice of the European Union in Joined Cases C-335/11 and C-337/11 Skouboe Werge and Ring, Paragraph 38, according to which the concept of 'disability' must be understood as: "a limitation which results in particular from physical, mental or psychological impairments which in interaction with various barriers may hinder the full and effective participation of the person concerned in professional life on an equal basis with other workers" (based on Article 1 UN Convention on the Rights of Persons with Disabilities)?

-There is no definition of disability in the Anti-discrimination law, thus the Chacon Navas concept is not reflected in it.

-It is worth mentioning here that the Convention on the Rights of Persons with Disabilities (CRPD) was signed and ratified in 2012.
+There is no definition of disability in the Anti-discrimination law, thus such the understanding of the CJEU in the case Skouboe Werge and Ring cannot be considered as reflected in it.
+However, please note that the Convention on the Rights of Persons with Disabilities (CRPD) was signed and ratified in 2012.
 The CRPD provides for a definition of disability which embraces the social model of disability (Article 1 CRPD).
 Although no further steps were taken regarding the implementation of this document, according to the Constitution the ratification of this Convention means that it has become part of domestic law.
-This means that individuals can rely on the Convention when they bring cases to courts.
+This means that individuals can rely on the Convention when they bring cases to courts.40 iv) age, v) sexual orientation?

-iv) age